samhinshaw/blog/_posts/2017-10-20_dynamic_package_loads.md

 ---
 layout: post
-title: Dynamic Loading of R Packages in Shiny
+title: Lazy Loading R Packages in Shiny
 date: 2017-10-20
-excerpt: Dynamic Loading of R Packages in Shiny with JavaScript event handling.
+excerpt: Lazy Loading of R Packages in Shiny via JavaScript event handling.
-draft: true
+draft: false
 ---

 ## Introduction

-Shiny is an incredible tool for quickly building user interfaces around R programs.
-However, R can be a slow language, and this is particularly noticeable when loading R packages into memory.
+Shiny is a powerful framework for quickly building user interfaces around R programs.
+However, [R is not a fast language](http://adv-r.had.co.nz/Performance.html), and this is particularly noticeable when loading R packages into memory.

-In Shiny, R packages are loaded during app initialization, which occurs before first paint, as the UI is actually rendered from R. This leads to poor UX, because package loads are extremely penalizing.
-However, if you are simply loading packages for data manipulation, there is no reason to block page rendering with your package loads.
+In Shiny, R packages are loaded during app initialization.
+Unfortunately, this occurs before [first paint](https://developers.google.com/web/tools/lighthouse/audits/first-meaningful-paint), as the app's UI is actually rendered from R. This leads to poor UX, because package loads are extremely penalizing.
+However, if you are simply loading packages for data manipulation, there is no reason to block initial page rendering with your package loads.

-Unfortunately, Shiny does not have the luxury of non-blocking, asynchronous calls.
-Ideally, penalizing package loads would be accomplished with an async call to load R packages while the user can interact with the main process, however, R (and by extension, Shiny) is single-threaded, and all calls block the main process.
+Unfortunately, Shiny does not have the luxury of [non-blocking, asynchronous calls](https://nodejs.org/en/docs/guides/blocking-vs-non-blocking/).
+However, we can still improve user experience by loading our packages that do not affect UI _after_ first paint.

-However, we can still improve user experience by allowing partial render before we load our R packages which do not affect the UI.
-Here I will present one solution for on-demand loading of R packages.
+Here I will present one solution for lazy-loading packages in Shiny.

 ## Implementation

 ### Visual Cues

-In my app, I have decided to have a landing page with a large hero including a "Get Started" button.
+In my app, my landing page has a large hero with a "Get Started" button.
 This presents a simple opportunity to inform users we are still loading.

 <center>
   <button class="button is-large is-primary" disabled id="getStarted" title="Let's Go!" type="button">